A Comprehensive Guide on Databricks for Beginners

 Run SQL on Databricks

 Create a new notebook and select SQL as the language.
-In the notebook, select the Upload Data and upload the csv.
+In the notebook, select Upload Data and upload the csv.

-Write the data to events002
+Write the data to events002:

 %python